Scifabric/pybossa/doc/user/tutorial.rst

      "task_run_ids": [1,2,3,4,5],
      "info": {"triangle": "yes"}}

-The benefit of storing that information is that you can access these data via the PyBossa API so you will be able to show the results, in your result project section using the API.
+The benefit of storing that information is that you can access these data via the PYBOSSA API so you will be able to show the results, in your result project section using the API.

 This will allow you to build beautiful visualizations of your results on maps, webgl, etc.